 In addition to awards previously mentioned, Colleen was named 2004 Young Alumna of the Year by Marquette University’s College of Arts and Sciences.
 In 2008, she won the Phillips Foundation’s Distinguished Conservative Leader of the Year Award, which the foundation uses to honor “rising stars in politics and public policy.”
 In 2013, Colleen received an honorary Doctorate in Communications from Franciscan University of Steubenville, where she served as a commencement speaker.
 Colleen speaks to audiences across North America and Europe and lives with her family near Washington, D.C.

 Click here (or on the photo below) to download a larger version.

 Photo credit: Jeremy Rusnock

-Bio photos by Niall O’Donnell, Red Sneakers Mediaworks, Doug DeMark, Servizio Fotografico, White House Photo Office, Saint Vincent College, EWTN, Stephen Driscoll, Patrick McNamara.
+Bio photos by Niall O’Donnell, Red Sneakers Mediaworks, Doug DeMark, Servizio Fotografico, White House Photo Office, Saint Vincent College, EWTN, Stephen Driscoll, Leon Segears, Patrick McNamara.